shanmcm/EzGas/README.md

 # EZGas

-SE 2020 project @PoliTO under supervision of Prof. Maurizio Morision and Luca Ardito
+SE 2020 project @PoliTO under supervision of Prof. Maurizio Morisio and Luca Ardito

 EZGas is a crowdsourcing service that allows users to:
 * collect prices of fuels in different gas stations